-This problem is so named because... well... it is hard.
-So, if this is your first read-through, I recommend skipping it!
-Ok, now for the problem statement: There are a countably infinite number of mathematicians in a room.
+(This problem is hard.
+If this is your first look at this page, I recommend skipping it.)
+There are a countably infinite number of mathematicians in a room.
 Each has a black or white hat placed on his head.
 Color selection is random.
 Each mathematician can see the color of everyone else's hat, but not his or her own.
 At the same moment, with out communicating with each other, all must guess the color of his or her own hat.
-What strategy could the mathematicians employ to guarantee that only a finite number guess incorrectly?
-We assume that the mathematicians could talk, prior to having hats placed on their heads, to ensure that they all follow the same strategy.
+What strategy could the mathematicians use to guarantee that only a finite number guess incorrectly?
+The mathematicians may talk before the hats are placed in order to agree on a strategy.
+You may assume the axiom of choice.

 You are in a completely dark room.
 I dump a bag of 1017 Othello chips on the floor.
 These chips are black on one side and white on the other.
 You can feel around for the chips, but you cannot see which side is up because it is dark.
 I tell you exactly 23 have the black side up.
 I ask you to divide the chips into two piles (every chip must be in one [and only one] of the piles) such that the two piles have the same number of black chips (they may have different numbers of white chips).
 How do you do it?

 I have a square cafeteria tray with four quarters on it - one in each corner.
 Again, we are in a dark room.
 Your goal is to flip over any coins you want and then ask if they are all heads.
 If they are then you win.
 So, you get to flip over coins and ask if they're all heads.
 If not, I spin the tray randomly, and we repeat the process.
 Can you ensure that you will eventually win?